Last Updated on December 19, 2025 by Emma Fajcz | Published: June 20, 2015

 5. Templo Debod

-If you want a short jog with fantastic views, try a couple of laps of Templo Debod!
+If you want a short jog with fantastic views in Madrid, try a couple of laps around Templo Debod!
 This 1km jogging route is a great place to see the mountains behind Madrid.
 Found near the Royal Palace and Sol, it’s an easy choice for a perfect, sight-seeing jog– day or night!

 6. Casa de Campo Park